 - Microwave: You can reheat waffles in the microwave for about 45-60 seconds if you’re in a pinch, but they won’t be crispy.

 - 1 3/4 cups all-purpose flour

 - pinch kosher salt

 - 3 large eggs

 - 6 tablespoons unsalted butter , melted and cooled slightly

-- In medium bowl whisk together the eggs, milk, and butter, until thoroughly combined.
+- Add in eggs, milk, and butter, until thoroughly combined and smooth.
 Stir in the apple.

 - Preheat a waffle maker to your desired setting and lightly coat with nonstick cooking spray; pour some batter onto grids (amount will vary depending on waffle maker.)
 Close lid quickly; do not open until done.